emmatyping/cpython/Modules/_zstd/README.md

 3. Go over class __init__/class docs to see if they should be refactored
 4. Windows build system support (ref https://devguide.python.org/developer-workflow/extension-modules/#updating-msvc-project-files).
 Still not sure how to add zstd properly to cpython-source-deps
 5. Add docs for CParameter/DParameter
+6. Add test for method 20 reading to test_zipfile
-6. Fuzzing (upstream libfuzzer integration and use it)
+7. Fuzzing (upstream libfuzzer integration and use it)

 PEP/Review open questions:
 1. When to deprecate `import lzma` etc?
 2. Should we remove `EndlessZstdDecompressor`? (leaning towards no)
 3. Should arguments (i.e. options) be made more Pythonic?
 If so, how? (should `level` be renamed to `compresslevel`?)
+4. Should the compressor only be able to handle a single frame?
+The underlying APIs allow compressing more than one frame.